 - Have: a warm and secure home, a sweet, gas efficient car, and loving family and friends.

-- Do: write, speak, provide counseling, support family, and nap
+- Do: write, speak, provide therapeutic counseling, support family, and a rejuvenating naps.

 Researchers Dr. Robert Emmons and Dr. Michael McCollough, authors of The Psychology of Gratitude, discovered a number of benefits in recalling our blessings.
 Their research included hundreds of people’s recordings.
 A first group kept a diary describing daily events, a second group recorded unpleasant events while a third made daily lists of gratefulness.